Highly noise resistant multipartite quantum correlations: Properties of the noisy multipartite GHZ and Dicke states

 \subsection{Numerical method}

-We also use the numerical method (see e.g. \cite{SR}) based on linear programming to find critical visibilities for the GHZ and W states up to 10 qubits in experiments with two alternative measurement settings per side.
-The method does not need any knowledge at all of the forms of Bell inequalities.
-However, the results obtained by this method are equivalent to the analysis of the full set of (probabilistic) Bell inequalities formulated for a given experimental situation.
+We applied the numerical method and found critical visibilities for the GHZ and W ($D^1_N$) states up to 11 qubits in experiments with two alternative measurement settings per side.
 The results are presented in Table~\ref{ghzw}.

-Analyzing the critical values one can see that the W state is more resistant to white noise than the GHZ state already for $N=9$.
-This result is stronger than the one obtained by means of the inequality (\ref{ineq_dicke}) or the projective method \cite{SEN}.